 Call your doctor right away if you notice any of these side effects:

-- Sore throat or white patches inside mouth
+- Sores or white patches in your mouth or throat

 - Worsening of asthma symptoms